A System's Guide to Plurality

 Addenda

 As you may have noticed, it's quite difficult to speak to the experience of every system.
-At the same time, there are topics with a lot of depth to them that we've brushed over completely.
-For these we feel it's more appropriate to individually speak to our personal experience and understanding, rather than act unbiased explainer.
+At the same time, we've simply brushed over concepts with a lot of depth.
+As such, it feels appropriate to speak to personal experience and understanding, in contrast to the objective overviewing in the main text.

-Ahead are a mix of informal ramblings and formal micro-essays written by individual systems and members - The guide's authors, editors, and their friends.
+Ahead are a mix of ramblings essays written by individual systems and members - The guide's authors, editors, and their friends.
 With the intuition provided already, we hope you can interpret the potential for experiences differing to the ones within these pages - but still derive value from more detailed, personal writing.

-We expect this section to expand over time - feel free to skip it entirely, or to read things out of order.
+This section will expand over time - feel free to skip it entirely, or to read out of order.